ShrinithiVenk/PES-Assignment-3/README.md

-Reviewed for: Mrunal Yadav
+Reviewed for: Mrunal Yadav (myra3714@colorado.edu)
-Code reviewer name: Shrinithi Venkatesan (shve4446@colorado.edu)

 1. A Macro can be defined in place of every shift operation mentioned for setting and clearing functions.
 Eg: define MASK(x) (1 << PIN) and use MASK macro.
 2. Delay needs to be uncommented in the main.c file.
 It affects the logic of the program.